Kacper20/FlexibleLayout/README.md

 ```
 Then, run `carthage update` to build framework and drag `FlexibleLayout.framework` into your Xcode project.

+## Why is it useful

+Building layout that looks equally good on different screen sizes is hard.
+Sometimes, when you specify your constraints using constants it looks good on small device, but not natural on big iPhone 6/7 Plus sizes.

+In couple of my projects there was a need to do this in a more flexible way, using spaces that are resizable along with the screen size.
+Doing this was really cumbersome - you need to remember about creating spacing objects, constraining them and it's really too much code for that simple idea.
+That's why I created this set of helper methods for creating flexible spacings.

+I've chosen to work with constraints because it's more and more used among Apple developers and this approach doesn't force developers using frames with constraints, which could be really painful.

 ## How you could use it
 Library provides two ways of distributing spaces:
 - vertically